CPSC-1012/sep-2022-a05-workbook-dgilleland/src/ABCs/Topic-B.md

 ### `Student` Class

-> This class introduces a slightly more complex class by offering more fields.
+> This class introduces a slightly more complex class by offering more fields of varying data types.
 This example includes a driver illustrating how a single class can be used to instantiate multiple, distinct objects.
+It also demonstrates how a class can be a data type for a parameter in some method.

 * Data Attributes of the Student class:
   * Name : String